Jimmy Kimmel calls out Washington after Las Vegas massacre

 The late-night host also called out some politicians who — in the wake of Sunday's tragedy — offered their prayers and messages of support but no solutions to the issue of gun crime and mass shootings.

-“With all due respect, your thoughts and your prayers are insufficient,” said Kimmel.
+“With all due respect, your thoughts and your prayers are insufficient,” Kimmel said.

-“We have 59 innocent people dead,” he added in response to comments by White House Press Secretary Sarah Huckabee Sanders who said Monday that it was not the right time for political debate on gun control.
+“We have 59 innocent people dead,” he added in response to comments by White House Press Secretary Sarah Huckabee Sanders on Monday that it was not the right time for a political debate on gun control.
 “It wasn’t their time either.
-So I think now is the time for political debate."
+So I think now is the time for political debate," Kimmel said.

+Authorities clarified Tuesday night that the widely reported number of 59 deaths includes the gunman.

 Hours after the massacre, President Donald Trump tweeted his “warmest condolences and sympathies to the victims and families of the terrible Las Vegas shooting.”